UAlbertaALTLab/recording-validation-interface/README.md

 Web API
 -------

-There is one API call:

-    /recording/_search/{query}

-Where `{query}` is replaced by one ore more Cree word forms, written in SRO.
-If more than one word form is supplied, each word form must be separated by a single comma (`,`).

-This will return a JSON array of recordings of those word forms.

-Each entry in the returned array is a JSON object with the following
-properties:
+There are two API calls.
+Both return recordings with these properties:

  - `wordform`: the word form that was matched by the query
  - `speaker`: the speaker's short code (e.g., something like `"ROS"` or `"JER"`)